2xlink/docker-compose-traefik-nextcloud/README.md

 ## What's the goal?

-We want a self-hosted server, using containered services and a modularized docking system, where containers can easily be added on-the-fly without much maintainance.
+We want a self-hosted server, using containered services and a modularized docking system, where containers can easily be added on-the-fly without much maintenance.
 We also want Letsencrypt certs for all our subdomains.

 ## How do we do it?